SBU Postdoc Spotlight 2018

 - Affirm that your postdoctoral supervisor supports you presenting your work in the Spotlight.

-- Agree to participate in two coaching sessions ( see times above ). *
+- Agree to participate in the two required coaching sessions ( see times above ). *

 Speaker Selection: The number of speakers is limited.
 Therefore, speakers will be selected to provide a broad slate of presentations designed to reach a general audience bearing no specialized knowledge.
 Selected speakers will be notified shortly after speaker signup closes.